joschatom/joschatom/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AntOS
+- 🔭 I’m currently working on multible projects!
-- 🌱 I’m currently learning how to create a operating system.
+- 🌱 I’m currently learning **OpenGL** and **Zig(Programming Language)**!
-- 🤔 I’m looking for help with creating an os!
-- 💬 Ask me about starting with git.
+- 💬 Ask me about Programming Basics!
-- 📫 How to reach me: joscha.egloff@pm.me
+- 📫 How to reach me: joscha.egloff@pm.me or my website www.proton-dev.net
-- 😄 Pronouns: he/hinm
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm programming sinc 3 years now.
+- ⚡ Fun fact: <*hmm...*>

-**Explorer my repos!**
+**These aren't all my projects, but I hope you still will take all look at them(just be warned...)**